Natural fertilizers

 Combination with biostimulants

-Role within sustainable and circular agriculture
+Role in sustainable and circular agriculture

 Practical application